the-whiteroom/the-whiteroom.github.io/src/routes/posts/on-tanking.md

 Except it doesn't.
 At every turn, D&D goes out of its way to be as brutal as possible to characters who committed the cardinal sin of wanting to save their allies from danger.

+### What is tanking?
+Put simply, the entire concept of a tank is built upon a principle that doesn't apply to D&D - that if you take damage, your allies take less damage.
+Tanking is a role, where a character's primary contribution is to do exactly that - take damage, so their allies don't have to.
+Minor features like the Interception or Protection fighting styles, for example, aren't enough to make a character a tank, because for them to fulfil this role, their primary contribution would have to be tanking.

+However, there's two big problems with this - firstly, that you can't survive that damage, and additionally, that you're not preventing your allies from taking damage.

 ### Why are you tanking, again?
 It's very easy to avoid damage in 5e.
 The vast majority of monsters are either totally useless or barely threatening at range, and there's a vast number of debilitating control effects that can render foes unable to harm you - whether that's *Sleet Storm*, *Hypnotic Pattern*, or even simple Repelling Blast.